 Warpath Games Distribution – USA

-In this gritty space opera game, the PCs are Lasers, freelance troubleshooters and law enforcers operating in a remote sector called the Bleed.
-They’re needed in the wake of a massive retreat by the Combine, the utopian empire that colonized it.
-Amid the ashes of a devastating war, the lasers solve mysteries, fix thorny problems, and explore strange corners of space —all on a contract basis.
-They balance the immediate rewards of a quick buck against their need to maintain their reputation, so that they can continue to quickly secure lucrative contracts and pay the upkeep on their ship and their cyber- and viroware enhancements.
+In Ashen Stars you take on the role of freelance troubleshooters and law enforcers operating in a remote sector of space called the Bleed.
+Amid the ashes of a devastating war that ended with a massive retreat by the Combine, you’ll solve mysteries, fix thorny problems, and explore strange corners of space — balancing the promise of a quick buck against the need to maintain a reputation that wins you lucrative contracts, and pays the upkeep on your ship and your cyber- and viroware enhancements.

 - The eerily beautiful, nature-loving, emotion-fearing balla